Just admit it. You’re a liar.

 Now, are you sure you want everyone to shoot straight?

-If you like what you read here, please help me spread the word.
-I’d also love for you to join me on Facebook (click the ‘like’ button), Pinterest and Google+. — Special thanks to Megan E. ‘Tough Recycler’ Hawkins at The Underground Writer for editing this piece.
+Want to receive notifications of my Confessions, Chronicles and recipes in your email?
+Just click here.
+I’d also love for you to join me on Facebook (click the ‘like’ button), Pinterest and Google+.
+Why not witness some of my Instagram antics too? — Special thanks to Megan E. ‘Tough Recycler’ Hawkins at The Underground Writer for editing this piece.

 If you sneak into the kitchen of most Chinese take-out joints, you’ll find that the stuff they’re preparing comes from about 5-6 basic sauce ingredients.
 (It’s the same with Tex-Mex.)
 Sesame Chicken is much like General Tso’s Chicken, except it offers more sweet and little spice.
 You can use chicken breast or thigh meat in this dish.
 It’s moist and juicy either way.